Our website uses cookies for statistical purposes.

 • houses.

-These must be part on investment projects that are not located in areas of national defense or security.
+These must be part of investment projects that are not located in areas of national defense or security.
 A list of the premises can be obtained from the Provincial Department of Construction which falls under the supervision of the Ministry of Construction in Vietnam.

 Once acquired, the new owner can enjoy the rights over the property no more than 50 years from obtaining it, however, this right can be extended for another 50 years.